Using embedded buttons for Apple Pay and Google Pay payments

 string, required

-The digital signature used to sign the query parameters (see this article).
+The digital signature used to sign the query parameters.

 Should be generated using the appropriate algorithm after all relevant parameters have been specified (see this article).